 Non-concessional contribution cap reducing to $100,000 per annum

-From 1 July 2017 the cap for contributions made from after-tax monies known as non-concessional contributions or “NCCs” will reduce from $180,000 per annum to $100,000 per annum.
-Transition arrangements are in place for those using the “bring forward” rule which mean you can still get up to $540,000 in this year.
-From next year you will only be able to make NCCs if your balance is below $1.6 million.
+From 1 July 2017 the cap for contributions made from after-tax monies, known as non-concessional contributions or “NCCs”, will reduce from $180,000 per annum to $100,000 per annum.
+Transition arrangements are in place for those using the “bring forward” rule, which mean you can still get up to $540,000 in this year.
+From next year you will only be able to make NCCs if your balance is below

 $1.6 million Pension cap

 There will now be a limit of $1.6 million in Pension.
 Any amount in super over the $1.6 million will now need to be held in accumulation phase with the 15% applicable.
-There are a number of rules around this change for people already with pension and those yet to start a pension.
+There are lots of rules around this change for people already with pensions and those yet to start one.

 5 year catch up contribution

-If you do not use all of your concessional cap in a year, you will now be able to carry forward your unused concessional contribution for up to 5 years and make a catch-up payment of up to $125,000.
+If you do not use all of your concessional cap in a year, you will now be able to carry forward your unused concessional contributions for up to 5 years, and make a catch-up payment of up to $125,000.
 Your account balance needs to be less than $500,000 and it will only start accruing from 1 July 2018.

 Personal Deductible Contributions for all

 Gone is the 10% rule that restricted employees to only being able to salary sacrifice.
-From 1 July 17 everyone will be able to able to claim a tax deduction on lump sum contributions to super.
-You will still need to meet the age based rules around contributions and you will need to ensure you have enough assessable income to claim the deduction against.
+From 1 July 17 everyone will be able to claim a tax deduction on lump sum contributions to super.
+You will still need to meet the age based rules around contributions, and you will need to ensure you have enough assessable income to claim the deduction against.